shreyaschavhan/codechef/README.md

 ---
 Note - Suggestions for changes and optimization of my code are most welcome.
 I am currently using CPP as my preferred language.

+#### If You want to Contribute :
+To Upload your solution in YOUR own preferred language, create a folder of your preferred language in the Problem statement folder (don't create one more if already present) and upload your solution there by naming the file as - **file-name-Your-name.[preferred language]** [Your Name is Optional]